City of Aurora will pay $15 million settlement over death of Elijah McClain

 They did not release financial details as Sheneen McClain and Elijah McClain’s biological father, Lawayne Mosley, are still addressing how the settlement will be split.
 A court hearing is scheduled for this Friday.

-The $15 million settlement would surpass the $12 million wrongful death settlement in the case ofwho was shot and killed by police in Louisville, Kentucky, in a botched drug raid.
+The $15 million settlement would surpass the $12 million wrongful death settlement in the case of Breonna Taylor who was shot and killed by police in Louisville, Kentucky, in a botched drug raid.

 While the McClain settlement falls short of the $27 million the City of Minneapolis agreed to pay to the family of George Floyd, it will easily be the largest in Aurora Police history, according to a review of past police civil case settlements.